-Mathews-Dickey Boys’ & Girls’ Club was founded under a shade tree in St. Louis’ Handy Park by two neighborhood baseball coaches, Martin Luther Mathews and the late Hubert “Dickey” Ballentine, in 1960.
+Mathews-Dickey Boys’ & Girls’ Club was founded under a shade tree in St. Louis’ Handy Park by two neighborhood baseball coaches, the late Martin Luther Mathews and the late Hubert “Dickey” Ballentine, in 1960.
 Since then the Club has instilled the values of respect, restraint and responsibility within more than 1 million young people, ages 5 to 18.

 A former semi-pro baseball player, Mr. Mathews recognized the role that athletics can play in helping young people learn important life values: responsibility, respect, restraint and teamwork.
 Together with Mr. Dickey, he began coaching Little League baseball teams in St. Louis’ The Ville neighborhood.
 His early teams were underfunded, with limited equipment, no uniforms and a single good bat and ball.
 But Mr. Mathews convinced his players that hard work and self-esteem could overcome those obstacles, and within a few years, his team won the Tri-State Championship.